inpsyde/vip-composer-plugin/README.md

 }
 ```

 The `config` object is something provided by Composer, and not specific of this plugin.
 It is shown above for completeness.
-The `config.platform` is set above to `7.2` because that's the version currently used on VIP Go platform, and setting this will help in getting same dependencies that will be deployed even running a different PHP version.
+The `config.platform` is set above to `7.2` because that's the version currently used on VIP Go platform, and setting this will help in getting same dependencies that will be deployed even running a different PHP version locally.

 **If the `vip-composer` configuration shown above is fine for you, there's no need to add any configuration at all**, because these defaults will be used in absence of configuration.